‘Musical metaphors and powerful, pristine vocals make for a sound that goes against the grain’

 Featured Track 2: Pristine Dream

-In contrast to the introduction of ‘Ferris Wheels,’ THYLA’s latest release, ‘Pristine Dream’ sets off with swirling guitar and free-form drum beats.
+In contrast to the introduction of ‘Ferris Wheels,’ THYLA’s newest track, ‘Pristine Dream’ sets off with swirling guitar and free-form drum beats.
 It’s full of intrigue and as you reach the initial lyrics of ‘Penny for your thoughts?’ it’s like THYLA know you are thinking: ‘Just what is going on?’

 Following this initial verse, an interlude – which combines the previous accompanying ideas with whiny theremin-like sounding solo guitar lines – hints at another musical metaphor: distaste of the mainstream music industry.
 Enhancing this theme further, there is then an extended pre-chorus seeing these musical ideas developed even more.
 The sound here – as per their intention – is not like any mainstream music.
 However, while this may be the case, it’s hard not to notice the rather Siouxsie and the Banshees style atmosphere of the chorus when it kicks in.